jaijacobk/aws-ecs-for-beginners/README.md

 http://localhost:8080/heathcheck/

----

-      CREATE A DOCKER IMAGE

----

-**- CREATE A FILE CALLED Dockerfile and add the following (find the your version by node --version)**
+### Step 7: Create a file called Dockerfile and add the following (find the your version by node --version)

 ```
 FROM node:12.22.3